MarcKaufmann/R-Coding/syllabus.md

 - Produce meaningful descriptive statistics and informative graphs
 - Become familiar with the R ecosystem
-- Learn how to get help, how to debug, how to learn programming
+- Learn how to get help, how to debug, how to do basic programming
 - Learn how to use R for the most common data tasks: loading, cleaning, transforming, summarizing, and visualizing data
 - Learn basics of source control with `git`